IronBiscuit/Tinvio-Assessment/README.md

 * Styled website to be as close to the mock reference as possible

+In order to run the application, you could use one of two ways:

 In addition, some "Good To Have" objectives have been implemented:

 * Mobile responsiveness